Ashmeet29/pizza-sales-sql-project/README.md

 To apply core SQL skills to perform end-to-end data analysis on a pizza sales dataset.
 The goal was to interpret key metrics, uncover trends, and present findings that support data-driven business strategies related to product performance, revenue, and operational efficiency.

 Resolution:
-Through detailed SQL analysis, I uncovered valuable insights by answering a range of business-focused questions—from basic to advanced. his project involved analyzing real-world transactional data to explore key performance indicators such as revenue patterns, popular items, and order behavior.
+Through detailed SQL analysis, I uncovered valuable insights by answering a range of business-focused questions—from basic to advanced.
+This project involved analyzing real-world transactional data to explore key performance indicators such as revenue patterns, popular items, and order behavior.
-By applying various SQL techniques including joins, aggregations, filtering, and conditional logic etc, I extracted meaningful, meaningful insights that can assist in strategic decision-making for operations and marketing.
+By applying various SQL techniques including joins, aggregations, filtering, and conditional logic etc, I extracted meaningful insights that can assist in strategic decision-making for operations and marketing.